yhas1984/PixelPals/README.md

 ## English

-ScreenPets is an Android virtual pet app that displays floating pets on top of other apps using an overlay.
+PixelPals is an Android virtual pet app that displays floating pets on top of other apps using an overlay.
 Each pet has its own movement logic, animation set, touch interactions, and persistent progression.

 ### Main features